calvinhp/2021_PyOhio_HackingDjangoChannelsforFunandProfit/slides.md

 See <https://arunrocks.com/a-guide-to-asgi-in-django-30-and-its-performance/>

+See more on ASGI here: <https://youtu.be/uRcnaI8Hnzg>

 ::: notes
+This can be its own talk

 ASGI is a superset of WSGI and can call WSGI callables

 Arun Ravindran, the author of Django Design Patterns and Best Practices, has talked about this quite a bit in his blog.